 If you are seriously injured, reading this guide is the first step you can take to avoid needless suffering when you, your loved one, or your patient needs ongoing treatment and care for their recovery that exceeds the non-catastrophic limits.

-When you have been involved in an accident you need to know how you can receive help.
-At Campisi Law, we have achieved exceptional results for our clients against Ontario’s most powerful insurance companies (and the law firms that represent them) including: AIG, Allstate, Aviva, Chubb, Cooperators, Desjardins, Economical, Intact, Lloyd’s, Northbridge, RBC, RSA, TD, Travelers, Wawanesa and Zurich.
-Contact us today to learn how Campisi LLP can help you with your case.
+Take some time to read the guide to better understand the criteria used.
+Once you’ve read the guide, or if you have questions, reach out to us at Campisi Law.
+We have achieved exceptional results for our clients against Ontario’s most powerful insurance companies (and the law firms that represent them) including AIG, Allstate, Aviva, Chubb, Cooperators, Desjardins, Economical, Intact, Lloyd’s, Northbridge, RBC, RSA, TD, Travelers, Wawanesa and Zurich.

 Also, for more information on available benefits and amounts, please see the Accident Benefits table in our Car Accident eBook.